tonyngmk/msba_bot/README.md

 ### 1. Google Cloud Platform (GCP)

-We will be accessing GCP console as its free-tier is more than adequate and as we will be using both Google Drive and Google Sheets services.
+GCP console free-tier provides more than adequate resources for this project.
+It is required for both Google Drive and Google Sheets services.

-#### 1.1 Google Drive API
+### 1.1 Google Drive API

 Steps to obtain credentials for Google Drive API:
 1. Google Drive API > Enable > Create Credentials